1. Introduction

 # get the source

-git clone git://git.code.sf.net/p/apbs/code apbs
+git clone https://github.com/Electrostatics/apbs-pdb2pqr

 # configure and build it

-cd apbs/build
+cd $APBS_PREFIX

-cmake -DCMAKE_INSTALL_PREFIX:PATH=${APBS_PREFIX} -DENABLE_QUIET=ON \
+-DENABLE_QUIET=ON \

 make install